niallgiblin/rllabs/README.md

 **Kubernetes/Kind:**
 - Infrastructure services use ClusterIP (internal only)
+- **MinIO**: Uses ingress (`http://minio.localhost`) - no port-forward needed for presigned URLs
-- Use `kubectl port-forward` for temporary access:
+- Use `kubectl port-forward` for temporary access to other infrastructure services:
   ```bash
   # PostgreSQL
   kubectl port-forward svc/postgres-primary 5432:5432